telabotanica/cel-ng-client/README.md

 ## Editing configuration

 The configurations are located in the src/environments folder of the project.
-Edit the file correponding to your environment by setting the right baseUrl for the CEL api:
+Edit the file correponding to your environment by setting the right baseUrl for the CEL api.
+For prod, the config should be located at <prj_folder>/src/environments/env.prod.local.
+When installing the app, the configuration mainly deals in adapting API URL and auth info (API key, app ID).

 ### Editing CEL2 API URL

-Edit the value of the api.baseUrl JSON element to match your installation.
+This is the case for the CEL2 API and plantnet services (which are proxied by a CEL2 Web service) with the following root entries:

+api
+plantnet

+### Editing other tela API URL

+That's also the case for tela other API with the following root entries:

+algolia
+chorodep
+identiplante
+eflore
+sso
+mapBgTile

-### Editing PlantNet aPI key
+### Editing app.absoluteBaseUrl

-Edit the value of the plantnet.apiKey JSON element to match your key.
+Almost done, the app.absoluteBaseUrl entry value should be adapted.

+### Last checks

+The following entries shoud not change from one install to another but a quick check could be useful, especially for the following root entries:

+telaWebSite
+app.helpUrl
+app.importTemplateUrl

 ## Dev: launching the app on the test server